 Video Completion Report

-Click the blue fraction in the Completed column of your assignments list for any video assignment to view the video completion report.
+When you're in the Manage tab under Assignments, you can click the blue fraction in the Completed column of your assignments list for any video assignment to see which students have watched.

 Here is an example of the video completion report:

-Note: If students fast-forward, jump to the end, or skip a portion of the video, their activity will not show up as complete in your report.
+Note: If students fast-forward, jump to the end, skip a portion of the video, or complete the viewing of the video without being logged in, their activity will not show up as complete in your report.
 If students decide to watch the video at a faster speed but they complete the entire video, it will show up as complete in your report.

 Article Completion Report

-Note: Both videos and articles show completion reports, but you may want to pair them either with a Khan Academy exercise or an in-class check for understanding to allow students the chance to demonstrate their understanding.
+Note: Both videos and articles show completion reports, but you may want to pair them either with a Khan Academy exercise or an in-class check for understanding to allow students the chance to demonstrate their knowledge of the topic.

 Exercise Performance Report